bids-standard/bids-specification/src/02-common-principles.md

 in the root directory of the dataset.

-If data for the subject were acquired across multiple sessions, then within the subject directory resides sub-directories named "`ses-<label>`", where string "`<label>`" is substituted with a unique identification label for each session.
+If data for the subject were acquired across multiple sessions, then within the subject directory resides subdirectories named "`ses-<label>`", where string "`<label>`" is substituted with a unique identification label for each session.
-In datasets where at least one subject has more than one session, this additional sub-directory later SHOULD be added for all subjects in the dataset.
+In datasets where at least one subject has more than one session, this additional subdirectory later SHOULD be added for all subjects in the dataset.
 Additional information on each session MAY be provided in a [sessions file](03-modality-agnostic-files.md#sessions-file) within the subject directory.

-Within the session sub-directory (or the subject sub-directory if no session sub-directories are present) are sub-directories named according to data type as defined above.
+Within the session subdirectory (or the subject subdirectory if no session subdirectories are present) are subdirectories named according to data type as defined above.
 A data type directory SHOULD NOT be defined if there are no files to be placed in that directory.